top of page

 A Brave Swordsman Guided by An Astrologer

-Zhao Kuangyin, courtesy name Zhao Yuanlang, was very good at Kung Fu and contributed some important movements to Chinese martial arts.
+Zhao Kuangyin, also known by his courtesy name Zhao Yuanlang, was highly proficient in Kung Fu and made significant contributions to Chinese martial arts through his innovative techniques and movements.

 Born into a military family of the chaotic Five Dynasties and Ten Kingdoms era, Zhao Kuangyin had witnessed endless wars and the replacement of empires since he was a kid.